Afaq-alam-ezio/Java-playground/README.md

-Hey folks, this my java repo, you can see al of my java journey codes here, Till then, Stay tuned!
+Hey folks, this is my java repo, you can see all of my java journey codes here, Till then, Stay tuned!
 Keep learning!!